IsMoreiraKt/Volt/CODE_OF_CONDUCT.md

 ## How to Report a Problem
 If you are a witness or victim of unacceptable behavior, we encourage you to report the incident directly to the project maintainers.
 You can do so via a private **issue**.

+## Thank You
+We thank everyone who contributes to the project and works to maintain a respectful and welcoming environment for all community members.

+Let's work together to make this project a place where everyone feels welcome, respected, and empowered to contribute.